phuongboi/agile-flight-control-using-mpc-and-neural-net/README.md

-## Agile flight control using model predictive controla and neural network
+## Agile flight control using model predictive control and neural network
+* In this project, I use a neural net to learn the behavior or a model predictive control

+### Updating